AdobeDocs/analytics-2.0-apis/src/pages/guides/jwt.md

 You can use JSON Web Token (JWT) authentication for situations requiring server-to-server, service-token, or other long-running authentications.

-In order to create a JWT integration on the Adobe I/O Console, you need System Admin or [Developer](https://helpx.adobe.com/enterprise/using/manage-developers.html) rights for your organization.
+In order to create a JWT integration on the Adobe Developer Console, you need System Admin or [Developer](https://helpx.adobe.com/enterprise/using/manage-developers.html) rights for your organization.

 Instructions for creating the JWT client and generating the JWT token can be found in [JWT Authentication Guide](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWT.md).